ariahosseini/ThermoElectric/README.md

 <img src="Figures/Picture2.jpg" align="center" alt="drawing" width="700px"/>
 </p>
 <p>
-This panel show the magnitude of electrical conductivity and Seebeck coefficient in phosphorus-doped bulk silicon.
+This panel shows the magnitude of electrical conductivity and Seebeck coefficient in phosphorus-doped bulk silicon.
 The solid blue line shows the model prediction for electrical conductivity, and the red line shows the prediction for the Seebeck coefficient.
 The experimentally measured σ and S are marked with open circles.
 </p>

 ## Model Electron Transport Coefficients in Nanostructured Thermoelectrics